 #6) Core Features

-For atom, most of the features come from the extensions.
+For Atom, most of the features come from extensions.
 It offers a great amount of customization by providing extensions for almost everything.
 Though Atom has fewer Core features, it does have a built-in Git integration.

 Elasticity is where the Visual Studio Code and Atom largely differ.
 For Visual Studio Code, plugins are the way of adding features like language support, Editor themes, and much more that help to write robust code.

 Atom gives more capability to the plugins.
 Being the Hackable Editor of the 21st Century, Atom has a bundle of built-in and third-party plugins that make it more powerful than Visual Studio Code in terms of plug-ins.